Information on Coronavirus

 As Covid-19 case rates increase in the country and the Commonwealth, we are seeing a similar increase in Andover.
 It is the Town’s intent to provide appropriate information to our residents and businesses so that you can make informed decisions in caring for yourselves.

-Starting on Friday, August 6th, and weekly going forward, we plan to post data for a 7 day period (the previous Thursday through Wednesday), to give the most up-to-date trends as possible.
+Data for a 7 day period (the previous Thursday through Wednesday), to give the most up-to-date trends as possible.
 This data will not match the state’s weekly community report because that report uses different time frames.
-We will adjust the information as needed to tell the story appropriately.

 Community level data for the Commonwealth is available here.